-The Workman family had somehow fallen into the habit of referring to the adobe structure in the valley as the "hut."
+The Workman family had somehow fallen into the habit of referring to the adobe structure in the valley as the "hut".
 It consisted of a spacious living-room, a bed-room, and a kitchen, which served double duty as a dining-room, and was still in a fair state of preservation.
-It had become a sort of sanctuary for Workman, to which he could repair with his books and papers, and in which he had spent many long, delightful hours alone, musing and meditating.
+The "hut" had become a sort of sanctuary for Workman, to which he could repair with his books and papers, and in which he had spent many long, delightful hours alone, musing and meditating.

 Each summer, however, the old place came to life again; for when the berries and the orchard fruits ripened, Mrs. Workman descended upon it with the children, and then would ensue a busy two or three weeks of cooking and canning and preserving.
 Upon arriving this particular morning, Workman selected garden implements from the tool shed and was soon industriously engaged digging in a patch of tomato plants.
-He worked with a strange new zest, determinedly ridding the plants of obnomious weeds which threatened their growth; and as he worked he seemed to hear again the voice of Mr. Grayson saying, "If you like work, then work in 's work, it's play."
-And within him aruse a delightful feeling of buoyancy which made him exceedingly happy.
+He worked with a strange new zest, determinedly ridding the plants of obnoxious weeds which threatened their growth; and as he worked he seemed to hear again the voice of Mr. Grayson saying, "If you like work, then work isn't work, it's play."
+And within him arose a delightful feeling of buoyancy which made him exceedingly happy.

 After a long while thus engaged, he paused and straightened up.
-Looking at his watch he discovered, much to his his watch he discovered, much to his amazement, that he had worked clear through the hunch hour; and so he repaired to the hut, made coffee, and ate with great reliah the anack that Mrs. Workman had put up for him.
+Looking at his watch he discovered, much to his amazement, that he had worked clear through the lunch hour; and so he repaired to the "hut", made coffee, and ate with great relish the lunch Mrs. Workman had put up for him.

-The afternoon passed quickly, and as the long shadows started elimbing the opposite slope, almost regretfully he gathered up his tools and prepared to leave for home.
-As usual, he stopped at his favorite rock on the summit to rest, and as the sum sank below the golden line of the horizon, he waited expectantly for the "flare-up."
-Sure enough, there at the point where the sum had just gone down appeared a momentary recurrence of its brilliance, and with a thrill he retailed that Mr. Grayson had said only a few people could see it.
-It gave him a feeling of superiority; an exhaltation and refinement of spirit to realize that he was capable of something which few men could know.
-In such a mood he descended the slope, never realizing that, for once, the pangs of stiff joints and rheumatiam had peaced him by.
+The afternoon passed quickly, and as the long shadows started climbing the opposite slope, almost regretfully he gathered up his tools and prepared to leave for home.
+As usual, he stopped at his favorite rock on the summit to rest, and as the sun sank below the golden line of the horizon, he waited expectantly for the "flare-up."
+Sure enough, there at the point where the sun had just gone down appeared a momentary recurrence of its brilliance, and with a thrill he recalled that Mr. Grayson had said only a few people could see it.
+It gave him a feeling of superiority; an exaltation' and refinement of spirit to realize that he was capable of something which few men could know.
+In such a mood he descended the slope, never realizing that, for once, the pangs of stiff joints and rheumatism had passed him by.

 A week went by and nothing new occurred, yet Workman's strange new feeling persisted with him, and each morning he eagerly looked forward to the day's work.
-Another week peaked; and then one evening, just when he was beginning to think that Mr. Grayson had deserted him, the same long, expensive car in which he had previously ridden, drew up before the gate, and there at the wheel with a smile and a cheery greeting sat Mr. Grayson.
+Another week passed; and then one evening, just when he was beginning to think that Mr. Grayson had deserted him, the same long, expensive car in which he had previously ridden, drew up before the gate, and there at the wheel with a smile and a cheery greeting sat Mr. Grayson.

-Destining Workman's earnest invitation to alight and come in the house, he explained that he was just returning from a trip to the north, and that he must get back to his hotel at once.
+Declining Workman's earnest invitation to alight and come in the house, he explained that he was just returning from a trip to the north, and that he must get back to his hotel at once.
 However, if it was agreeable to Workman, he would like to spend the following day with him at the ranch.
-After a fervid and heart-feit assurance on Workman's part that nothing would please him better, they agreed on a time to start for the ranch in the morning and Mr. Grayson is his way.
-Formine with a splendid hunch which Mrs. Workman had ready for the M. the two men set off on foot the following morning for the react
+After a fervid and heart-felt assurance on Workman's part that nothing would please him better, they agreed on a time to start for the ranch in the morning and Mr. Grayson went on his way.